 CRITERIA: You will demonstrate your understanding of how to receive, process, and document an allegation by successfully completing allegation processing activities.

 TASKS: 1.
-Complete the web-based training module on Allegations. rint the completion certificate at the end of the on-line allegations training.
+Complete the web-based training module on Allegations.
+Print the completion certificate at the end of the on-line allegations training.
 You must present the certificate to your supervisor as evidence that you have successfully completed the course.

-the for allegations.
+Read the reference documents listed above for allegations.

+Attend at least (2) allegation review boards (ARB) which include both fuel facility and reactor allegations on the agenda.
+For staff located external to the regional office, participation in the ARB may be via teleconference.

 Meet with the Allegation Coordinator and have him/her brief you on the allegation process and the Allegation Coordinator’s role in the process.

+Review several allegation files (for closed allegations) and familiarize yourself with the documentation to the concerned individual.
+Due to limited resources staff located external to the regional office should review a minimum of one file.

 Review how the original concern was brought to the NRC’s attention.

-Working with your , simulate receiving an allegation and complete the required documentation to have the concern presented at an ARB meeting.
+Working with your supervisor or other designated individual, simulate receiving an allegation and complete the required documentation to have the concern presented at an ARB meeting.
 Discuss with your supervisor a proposed inspection/review of the simulated allegation.

 Discuss with your supervisor the options available to the NRC to follow up on an allegation and the circumstances when each are appropriate.